 Plas Dinas is Grade II listed and dates back to the mid-seventeenth century but with extensive Victorian additions.
-The original house was build around the substantial stone arched fireplace which can still be seen in the Gun Room today.
+The original house was built around the substantial stone arched fireplace which can still be seen in the Gun Room today.

 The house, surrounded by farmland, came into the possession of the Armstrong-Jones family in the nineteenth century through marriage.
 In 1899 Sir Robert Jones, who subsequently altered his name to Armstrong-Jones, had a son named Ronald.
 The family was, at that time, living in the London area and retained Plas Dinas as their country home.